dart-lang/pub-dev/doc/help-scoring.md

 For each package, this site displays three scoring dimensions.
-These are displayed in search results, in the sidebar on individual package pages, and in full detail in the scoring report on the 'Scores' tag of an individiual package.
+These are displayed in search results, in the sidebar on individual package pages, and in full detail in the scoring report on the 'Scores' tag of an individual package.
 The three dimensions are:

   - **Likes**: A measure of how many developers have liked a package.
 This